 Other options for bridges are available as either standard or as add-ons to a pair of existing glasses, all generally with the purpose to hold glasses in place more securely and give the wearer more comfort.
 As anyone who has worn eyeglasses or sunglasses from any era, vintage or modern, will know, getting the right nose bridge can make all the difference in the fit of your spectacles.

-How to Choose the Right Nose Bridge for Your Glasses
+How to Choose the Right Nose Bridge Type for Your Glasses

 When you are looking for vintage glasses, the majority of options are going to be a C-bridge, saddle bridge, keyhole bridge, or double bridge on aviators.
 Nose pads will generally be an option on any glasses produced after 1930, particularly for metal frames.